palantir/foundry-platform-python/docs/v2/Ontologies/LinkedObject.md

     auth=foundry.UserTokenAuth(...), hostname="example.palantirfoundry.com"
 )

-# str | The API name of the ontology.
+# OntologyIdentifier | The API name of the ontology.
 To find the API name, use the **List ontologies** endpoint or check the **Ontology Manager**.
 ontology = "palantir"
-# str | The API name of the object type.
+# ObjectTypeApiName | The API name of the object type.
 To find the API name, use the **List object types** endpoint or check the **Ontology Manager**.
 object_type = "employee"
-# str | The primary key of the object from which the links originate.
+# PropertyValueEscapedString | The primary key of the object from which the links originate.
 To look up the expected primary key for your object type, use the `Get object type` endpoint or the **Ontology Manager**.
 primary_key = 50030
-# str | The API name of the link that exists between the object and the requested objects.
+# LinkTypeApiName | The API name of the link that exists between the object and the requested objects.
 To find the API name for your link type, check the **Ontology Manager**.
 link_type = "directReport"
-# str | The primary key of the requested linked object.
+# PropertyValueEscapedString | The primary key of the requested linked object.
 To look up the expected primary key for your object type, use the `Get object type` endpoint (passing the linked object type) or the **Ontology Manager**.
 linked_object_primary_key = 80060
 # Optional[ArtifactRepositoryRid] | The repository associated with a marketplace installation.
 artifact_repository = None